sarahalmunif/Dieasaster-response-project/README.md

 go to the "app" directory.
 execute the script without any parameters

 "master.html": html landing page of web app.
-Displays the following statistics on the training data:
+Displays the following charts :
-Histogram of word count per message
 Frequency of output categories
 Distribution of message genres

 "go.hmtl": html page that displays classification results of model.